HarrisonCreates/emailwiz/README.md

 this script or documentation has saved you some frustration, you can donate to support me at [lukesmith.xyz/donate](https://lukesmith.xyz/donate.html).

-## Troubleshooting -- Can't send mail?
+## Troubleshooting -- Can't send/receive mail?

+- Make sure you unblock ports 25, 587, and 993 from your VPS's firewall.
+- When using Thunderbird, ALWAYS do the manual configuration.
 - Always check `journalctl -xe` to see the specific problem.
 - Check with your VPS host and ask them to enable mail ports.
 Some providers disable them by default.
 It shouldn't take any time.